nerves-project/nerves_examples/hello_gpio/README.md

 ## Hardware

-You will need a singe LED connected to GND and a GPIO pin with a 270 Ω resistor.
+You will need a single LED connected to GND and a GPIO pin with a 270 Ω resistor.

 ![GPIO schematic](assets/gpio.png)